How Fast is Considered Reckless Driving in NY?

 • Driving Under the Influence

-Reckless driving is considered a misdemeanor, which is a crime in the state of New York.
+Reckless driving is a misdemeanor in the state of New York.
 Penalty fines range from $200 to $1,000 and you could face up to six months in jail.

 This is not a matter that should be taken lightly.
 If you have been cited for reckless driving, you need to contact a criminal traffic attorney.
 My Tickets NYC has experience lessening or dismissing these types of charges for drivers in Queen, New York City, and various other NY locations.
 If you don’t act fast, you can risk having a permanent criminal record.